 The Suggested Retail value assumes that the vehicle has been fully reconditioned and has a clean title history.
 The Suggested Retail value also allows for advertising, sales commissions, insurance and other costs of doing business as a dealer.
 Most vehicles offered at this price have passed an inspection, and some may carry a warranty.
 Vehicle mileage is assumed to be normal or below normal.

-Exterior Trooper has conventional SUV features with square, upright styling and four side doors but a unique arrangement at the rear.
-Vertical cargo doors are split 70/30 like a refrigerator/freezer combination and they open to the sides.
-The spare tire attaches to the outside of the larger door.
+Exterior The Troopers square, upright profile emphasizes conventional SUV styling.
+Like other SUVs, the Trooper has four doors, but its unique arrangement at the rear features vertical, 70/30-split cargo doors almost like a refrigerator/freezer combination with doors that open to the sides.
+The Troopers spare tire attaches to the outside of the larger door.

-Under the Hood The only engine is a 3.5-liter V-6 that produces 215 horsepower and comes with a four-speed automatic or five-speed manual transmission.
-With the manual shift, 4x4s have a part-time 4WD system for use on slippery surfaces.
-With the automatic, 4WD can be engaged on dry pavement.
+Under the Hood The Troopers 3.5-liter V-6 engine makes 215 horsepower and teams with either rear-drive or four-wheel drive.
+A four-speed-automatic or five-speed-manual transmission may be installed.
+Manual 4x4s have a part-time 4WD system for use on slippery surfaces, and automatic 4x4s can also be engaged on dry pavement.
+Antilock brakes are standard.